 Downtimes created for a normal System Profile do not affect the firing of host health incidents.
 New incidents of this type appear even during an active downtime.
 See Host Health monitoring for more information.

-Host health incidents can only be suppressed globally for all System Profiles by creating a downtime for the special Infrastructure System Profile, which is only visible in the Infrastructure Incidents dashlet accessible from the Status Overview in the Cockpit sidebar.
+You can, however, suppress host health incidents globally for all System Profiles, by creating a downtime for the special Infrastructure System Profile, which is only visible in the Infrastructure Incidents dashlet.
+To access the dashlet:

 - AppMon 2017 May In the Cockpit, click Status Overview > Infrastructure > Incidents.